SysKitTeam/docs-trace/installation-and-configuration/configure-winrm-authentication.md

 Even when using MFA, the WinRM Basic authentication needs to be enabled, because the Basic authentication header is still required to transport the session's OAuth token, since the client-side WinRM implementation has no support for OAuth.

 ### Enabling Basic Authentication

+Note: To enable executing commands from following steps, make sure that *Windows Remote Management* service is running.

 **1.** To verify that Basic authentication is enabled, run this command in a **Command Prompt**: